Into the Ring: A Closer Look at The History of Boxing

 Boxing Today: From Fighting for the Trophy, to Fighting Fat

 Today, boxing is not only much safer but also more accessible.
-People take boxing for exercise: it is good for the heart and the lungs, burns a lot of calories and engages all muscle groups.
-Many cardio-based classes incorporate boxing moves.
+People take boxing for exercise: it is good for the heart and the lungs, burns a lot of calories, helps individuals lose weight, and is overall a sport that involves working all muscle groups.
+Many cardio-based classes incorporate various types of boxing moves.
+You can throw it into the mix along with other workouts like jump rope, free weights or rowing machines workouts.

 All in all, boxing has grown from a violent fight to the death in an ancient arena, to a fun activity everyone can enjoy.